Biffithay History, Family Crest & Coats of Arms

 The Anglo-Saxon name Biffithay comes from the family having resided near a ford, a shallow place in a river or stream which could be crossed by wading.
 The surname Biffithay is derived from the Old English words bi, which means by, and ford, which means ford, collectively "ford near the river-bend.".
 The surname Biffithay may also be derived from residence in the settlement of Byford in Hertfordshire.

 Early Origins of the Biffithay family

 The surname Biffithay was first found in Herefordshire at Byford, a parish, in the union of Weobley, hundred of Grimsworth.

 Early History of the Biffithay family

 This web page shows only a small excerpt of our Biffithay research.
-Another 149 words (11 lines of text) are included under the topic Early Biffithay History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Biffithay History in all our PDF Extended History products and printed products wherever possible.